jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 The experimental apparatus consists of an acid snow storage reservoir, peristaltic pump, and lake.
 In our model, snow is represented by the feed solution and its melting was assumed to be constant, controlled by the peristaltic pump (Figure 1).
 This feed runs into the lake, and a lake effluent runs out of the lake.
 For practical reasons, the simulation occurred over 20 minutes rather than multiple months.

-Given that recent studies from our clients have confirmed the acid neutralizing capacity of Wolf Pond as typically 1.85 meq/L, this was represented by the addition of 623 mg sodium bicarbonate in a 4L lake.
+Given that recent studies from our clients have confirmed the acid neutralizing capacity of Wolf Pond as typically 1.85 meq/L, this was represented by the addition of 623 mg sodium bicarbonate in a 4L lake (we later repeated).
 The acid snow storage was set at pH 3 to provide a conservative measurement of whether the ANC of Wolf Pond is sufficient.
 100-mL grab samples were collected at 0, 5, 10, 15, and 20 minutes for titration to better understand changes in ANC with time.

 ![apparatus](https://monroews.github.io/EnvEngLabTextbook/_images/Acid_rain_apparatus.png)
 Figure 1: Experimental apparatus used to simulate snow melt into Wolf Pond

 For the titration, pH was first measured with a pH probe as ANC can be estimated from proton concentration if it is below 4.5.
 Otherwise, a magnetic stirrer was placed in 50 mL of the sample and increments of 0.05 N HCl was titrated for a Gran plot analysis.

-### Results ###
+### Results and Discussion ###

 To start the experiment, we must first understand the changes in pH in our lake.
 To do so, we plotted the measured pH of the lake against the dimensionless residence time.

 ![pH](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab2/pHgraph.png)
-Figure 2: pH of the lake against its dimensionless residence time
+Figure 2: pH of the lake against its dimensionless residence time.

 Assuming the lake is a CMFR (completely mixed flow reactor) and that ANC is conservative, the influent ANC can be calculated from: